joheinze/PriNCe/docs/tutorial.rst

 Can be used to set a maximal nucleus mass.
 All heavier nuclei will be ignored, which can lead to a very significant speedup.
 Setting this option is equivalent to setting the same option in the config::

-    from prince_config import
+    from prince.config import
-    config['max_mass'] = 14
+    config.max_mass = 14

-The config is a simple dictionary, see `prince_config.py` for all available options.
+The config is a simple dictionary, see `prince/config.py` for all available options.
 Most settings need to be set before creating other objects, such as `PriNCeRun`

 Solving the Transport equation